PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 In collaboration with The Michael J. Fox Foundation for Parkinson's Research, [Kaggle](https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/overview) has a competition to detect freezing of gait (FoG).

 Chapter 2:
-* Download the dataset from Kaggle.
+* Download the dataset from Kaggle and put into a volume.

 Chapter 3:
+* Use Pandas and Spark to transform the CSVs into Delta tables.

 Chapter 4:
+* Explore the data by creating data profiles.
+Use AutoML to create the data exploration notebook.
+Then create a profile for each data table.

 Chapter 5:
 Chapter 6:
 Chapter 7: